-If you see dolphins in distress, please call the Department of Parks and Wildlife WILDCARE Helpline on (08) 9474 9055.
+If you see dolphins in distress, please call the Parks and Wildlife WILDCARE Helpline on (08) 9474 9055.
 WILDCARE Helpline provides 24-hour state-wide referral to a dedicated group of volunteer wildlife carers and professionals for anyone who finds sick, injured or orphaned native wildlife.

 Please observe these simple rules when you are using the Swan Canning Riverpark:

 - Keep away from dolphins – never approach a wild dolphin and make sure you keep at least 30 metres away if you are in the water or 100 metres if you are in a boat;

 - Never feed dolphins – it is illegal and leaves them vulnerable to entanglement, boat strikes, and disease;

 - Slow down for dolphins - dolphins often form resting groups in the middle reaches of the estuary, so keep an eye out for dolphins, and slow down if you spot any; and